Coming to SickKids? Learn what to expect ahead of your

 We will continue to offer virtual care first when possible, but if a surgery or other procedure needs to be performed, it will be necessary to come to the hospital.
 Safety is our number one priority at all times for everyone.
-For those coming to the hospital we are maintaining a number of safety measures to keep everyone healthy, including screening, testing, masking, physical distancing and visitor restrictions.
+For those coming to the hospital we are maintaining a number of safety measures to keep everyone healthy, including screening, testing, masking, physical distancing and family/visitor restrictions.

 The safety measures in place and external factors can cause delays in getting inside the hospital.
 Your health-care team will advise you on how to best plan ahead.

 We recognize the challenges associated with limiting visitors.
 Please discuss your situation with the health-care team and they will let you know if the policy allows for an exception.
 To appeal a decision, contact the Office of Patient and Family Experience.

 For children who are not vaccinated, pre-procedure testing is mandatory and must be performed at SickKids (except Haematology/Oncology patients) to ensure timely results, avoid delays and to keep everyone safe.
-Testing at community/satellite centres is no longer available.
+Testing at community/satellite centres is not available.
 We recognize the added burden this will place on some patients and families.